IBM-Cloud/docs/services/mobilepush/c_rich_media_notifications.md

 # Enabling Rich Media notifications
 {: #interactive-notifications}
-Last updated: 11 January 2017
+Last updated: 09 March 2017
 {: .last-updated}

-You can enable Rich Media {{site.data.keyword.mobilepushshort}} in iOS 10 and above.
+You can enable Rich Media {{site.data.keyword.mobilepushshort}} in iOS 10 and later.
 Push notifications can be sent with Audio, Video, GIFs and images.

 To set up your application to receive rich push on iOS 10, complete the steps: